Spoon Fishing For Salmon In Rivers: Guide Tactics and Tips

 The right spoons can create a flash and vibration in the water that simulates a distressed fish, triggering the salmon’s predatory instincts.
 Despite not being in the feeding phase, salmon are provoked to attack the spoons, providing an opportunity for anglers to hook them.

-Pro Tip: You want to reel or retrieve your spoon at a speed that gives the spoon and nice side-to-side wobble.
-If your spoon is spinning or popping out on the surface you are reeling too fast.
+Pro Tip: I reel or retrieve my spoon at a speed that gives the spoon a nice side-to-side wobble.
+If the spoon is spinning or popping out of the water, I am reeling too fast.

 Choosing The Right Spoon For Salmon Fishing